Our supervisors keep everything together, ensuring data collection is as smooth as possible.

 He walked over to the tap, diligently scrubbed his hands with water, applied soap and washed it off.
 No mud ever entered the process.

-As this example shows, the different tools found different answers.
+As this example shows, different tools found different answers.
 Yet it was difficult to reconcile the findings during analysis as there was no accompanying qualitative data to explain why the respondent would say one thing and do another.
 Luckily, during the pre-test, our researchers had noticed this.
-We found that respondents, who had interacted with peer educators telling them to wash their hands with soap and water, thought they were being asked to show the ideal way to wash hands.
-Not how they normally do it.
+We found that respondents, who had interacted with peer educators telling them to wash their hands with soap and water, thought they were being asked to show the ideal way to wash hands and not how they normally do it.

 “What's your age didi?”

 “17”, she giggles, her grey hair glinting in the sunlight.

 “Didi are you sure you are 17?”
 “Yes, Yes”